-This revision application has been filed by Shri Asif Rahman (herein after referred to as the Applicant) against the order no C. Cus No. 1884/2014 dated 14.10.2014 passed by the Commissioner of Customs (Appeals), Chennai.
+This revision application has been filed by Shri Khadar Basha (herein after referred to as the Applicant) against the order no C. Cus No. 1419/2014 dated 06.08.2014 passed by the Commissioner of Customs (Appeals), Chennai.

-2. Briefly stated the facts of the case are that the applicant, arrived at the Chennai Airport on 09.03.2014 and examination of his person and baggage resulted in the recovery of one Gold chain weighing 106 gms valued at Rs.
-2,61,832/- (Two Lacs Sixty one thousand Eight hundred and Thirty two) along with a Samsung 55" TV.
-After due process of the law vide Order-In-Original No. 837/2014 Batch D dated 06.07.2014 the Original Adjudicating Authority allowed the Samsung TV on payment of appropriate duty and absolutely confiscated the gold chain under section 111 (d) (l) (m) and (o) of the Customs Act, 1962 read with section 3(3) Foreign Trade (D & R) Act, 1992.
+- 2. Briefly stated the facts of the case are that the applicant, arrived at the Chennai Airport on 14.05.2014 and examination of his person and baggage resulted in the recovery of one Gold biscuit weighing 116.5 gms valued at Rs.
+2,99,157/- (Two Lacs Ninety nine thousand One hundred and Fifty seven) from his hand bag.
+After due process of the law vide Order-In-Original No. 659/2014 Batch A dated 14.05.2014 Original Adjudicating Authority absolutely confiscated the gold biscuit under section 111 (d) (l) (m) and (o) of the Customs Act, 1962 read with section 3(3) Foreign Trade (D & R) Act, 1992.
 A penalty of Rs.
-26,000/- was also imposed under Section 112 (a) of the Customs Act, 1962.

-3. Aggrieved by this order the Applicant filed an appeal with the Commissioner of Customs (Appeals) Chennai.
-The Commissioner of Customs (Appeals) Chennai, vide his Order in Appeal C.Cus No 1884/2014 dated 14.10.2014 rejected the Appeal.

-4. The applicant has filed this Revision Application interalia on the grounds that;

-4.1 the order of the Commissioner (Appeals) is against law, weight of evidence and circumstances and probabilities of the case; The gold chain was worn by the Applicant and not concealed; He is the owner of the gold and the same was purchased out of his savings; There are no allegations of him trying to pass to pass the green channel, the only allegation is that he did not declare the gold; He was wearing the chain and had orally declared the gold items and also voluntarily showed it to the officers, having seen the same the question of declaration does not arise; He was all along under the control of the officers at the Red channel and did not pass through the Green channel;

-4.2 The Applicant further pleaded that the section 111 (d) (l) (m) and (o) of the Customs Act, 1962 are not attracted in this case; CBEC circular 9/2001 gives specific directions stating that a declaration should not be left blank in not filled in the Officer should help the passenger to fill in the declaration, carde The Hon'ble Supreme Court has in the case of Om Prakash vs Union of India states that the main object of the Customs Authority is to collect the duty and not to punish the person for infringement of its provisions; the absolute confiscation of the gold and imposition of Rs.
-26,000/- penalty is high and unreasonable.
+30,000/- was also imposed under Section 112 (a) of the Customs Act, 1962. - 3.
+Aggrieved by this order the Applicant filed an appeal with the Commissioner of Customs (Appeals) Chennai.
+The Commissioner of Customs (Appeals) Chennai, vide his Order in Appeal C.Cus No 1419/2014 dated 06.08.2014 rejected the Appeal. - 4.
+The applicant has filed this Revision Application interalia on the grounds that; - 4.1 the order of the Commissioner (Appeals) is against law, weight of evidence and circumstances and probabilities of the case; There is no specific allegations that he had crossed the a Green channel; He never concealed the gold biscuit and voluntarily handed over to the officers, the CCTV footage will reveal these facts; He was intercepted near the conveyor belt and was all along the red Channel under the control of the officers; He had orally declared the gold items and also voluntarily showed it to the officers, having seen the same the question of declaration does not arise; - 4.2 The Applicant further pleaded that the section 111 (d) (l) (m) and (o) of the Customs Act, 1962 are not attracted in this case; CBEC circular 9/2001 gives specific directions stating that a declaration should not be left blank, if not filled in the Officer should help the passenger to fill in the declaration card; The Hon'ble Supreme Court has in the case of Om Prakash vs Union of Latin states that the main object of the Customs Authority is to collect the flutty and not to punish the person for infringement of its provisions; the absolute confiscation of the gold and imposition of Rs.
+30,000/- penalty is high and unreasonable.

-⊧Page⊉

-- en 🖏
+Q~